 Start date | Choose the start date for Every day of the week or Selected weekday schedules.
 Not applicable to custom dates. |

-Set how far in advance guests can book.
+Maximum booking window | Set how far in advance guests can book in months (1 to 18 months) or days (1 to 366 days).
 The booking window automatically extends on a rolling basis each day.
-Not applicable to custom date schedules.
-Consider when future changes to operating hours may be changes, particularly if seasonal, when determining the future booking window so guests don't book for dates that may not be available in the future. |
+(Note that this setting is not applicable to custom date schedules that are set for a specific date or date range).
+Consider when future changes to operating hours may change, particularly if seasonal, when determining the future booking window so guests don't book for dates that may not be available in the future. |

 Select Save.